 3 Edmonton Furnace Tips (to Improve Indoor Air Quality)

 Did you know that turning on your furnace can affect your home’s indoor air quality?
-If your furnace has not been properly maintained, the first time it is turned on for the winter, your household becomes susceptible to all the dust and allergens that have accumulated over the warmer summer months.
+If your furnace has not been properly maintained, the first time it is turned on for the Alberta winter, your household becomes susceptible to all the dust and allergens that have accumulated over the warmer summer months.
 Furnaces, by nature, produce a dry heat.
-Couple this with a lack of fresh air circulating in the home and it can quickly have a negative effect on your home’s indoor air quality (IAQ).
+Couple this with a lack of air conditioner treatment in the home and it can quickly have a negative effect on your indoor air quality (IAQ).
 Follow these tips and avoid costly furnace repairs, as well as damage to your heating system.

-How to Tell If Your Home Has Poor IAQ
+Additional Tip: How to Tell If Your Furnace Gives Poor IAQ

 - Dry mucous membranes.